aidan-l-hurst/aidan-l-hurst.github.io/README.md

 ### Security Alert Triage:
 -Analyzed a mock security alert ticket using a standard playbook; documented IOCs and proposed escalation steps; developed investigation and triage skills.
-Shown below in a.
+Shown below.

-a.
 Date: 07/28/2024

 Description: This entry is a documentation of a ticket (id: A-2703) involving a suspicious file believed to be a phishing attempt.